 33. Beauty sleep

-Meaning: Sleep believed to help health and appearance.
+Meaning: Sleep is believed to help health and appearance.

 34. Sleep away